mattermost/mattermost-handbook/operations/research-and-development/quality/qa-workflow/README.md

 1. Develop test plans for new features, add test cases to Zephyr test management
 2. Approve new features after manual testing passes
 3. (QA Platform) Oversee testing infrastructure and server needs
-4. Help tend to community campaigns such as test automation Hackathons
+4. Help tend to community campaigns such as test automation Hackathons and QA community feature testing
 5. Add or update documentation as you find need or opportunity

 ------------------------------------------